 In this option, the student will normally complete a three-event performance project (recitals, concerts, opera roles, or other appropriate programs).
 In many circumstances, these three events will explore a particular theme (see individual divisional requirements).
 This cohesive group of three events is in addition to the two recitals (MUSP 815, 816) presented as part of the pre-candidacy coursework, and is taken under the course MUSP 899 Doctoral Dissertation Research after admission to candidacy (all MUSP courses carry an applied music fee).
 All performance events must be scheduled in consultation with the dissertation committee members and should normally take place on campus or near enough as not to pose an inconvenience for the committee members in fulfilling their obligation to attend the events.
+At least one member of the dissertation committee must be in attendance at each recital.
 A student may propose to have one or more of the recitals take place further away from campus, and all such proposals must be unanimously approved by the dissertation committee (the committee may require pre-recital hearings for such performances).
 All recitals must be professionally recorded, and these recordings must be deposited as part of the submission of the final dissertation project to the Registrar's office or through the ETD system.
 The student's dissertation committee will determine whether the live-performance recordings may be submitted without editing or if they should be amended with re-recorded material.
 The dissertation committee chair must approve the final recording.
 The student is responsible for ensuring that recordings or reproductions of copyrighted material are submitted in accordance with the guidelines published in the Graduate School's ETD Style Guide and ProQuest's ETD Resources and Guidelines.
-A link to the 2018 ETD Style Guide will be posted on the Graduate School's Thesis and Dissertation filing page.
+A link to the 2019 ETD Style Guide will be posted on the Graduate School's Thesis and Dissertation filing page.